NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 A tool has been provided to support changing the taxonomy slug.
 Any terms and their usages will also be linked to the renamed slug.

-For admin screens displaying multiple taxonomies it is possible to define their display order.
+For admin screens displaying multiple taxonomies it is possible to define their display column order.

 A tool is provided to merge a number of terms within a taxonomy into a single one.
-All usages of the terms are changed to the merged one.
+All usages of the selected terms are changed to the merged one.

 Options are provided to add a selection dropdown in the admin list and to define term counts using posts of selected statuses (and not just "published").
 (The Term Count functionality requires version 1.3+ when WP 5.7+ is installed.)
 These capabilities are available for any taxonomy whether defined using this taxonomy or elsewhere.